-85 years ago, we were pioneers in helping address mental health in Western Pennsylvania.
+Since 1937, we have been pioneers in helping address mental health in Western Pennsylvania.

 Still are.